 3. Meeting Rhythms.
 Is everyone in your organization in a daily huddle, weekly, quarterly and annual meetings?
 If so, you will achieve faster and better decisions throughout your company.

 You do not have to accept errors as a natural part of business.
 You can demand better.
 To get it, focus on the three disciplines of execution.
 Let others be satisfied with 99 percent.
 Are you shooting for 99.9997 percent?

-For more information on Execution and how you can implement its three disciplines, contact David Paul Carter at 267-279-9520.
+Contact me for more information on execution and how you can implement its three disciplines.

 Copyright 2015-2016 David Paul Carter.
 Statistics and concepts in this article based on the article by Steve Epner, founder and president of the Brown Smith Wallace Consulting Group.